hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprcursor.md

 title: hyprcursor
 ---

-hyprcursor is a new cursor theme format that has many advantages over the widely used xcursor.
+[hyprcursor](https://github.com/hyprwm/hyprcursor) is a new cursor theme format that has many advantages over the widely used xcursor.

-## Hyprcursor themes
+## Hyprcursor Themes

 You will need to obtain those yourself.
 If you are on the Discord server, see `#hyprcursor-themes`.